 Skip to main content

-Twenty-five years on earth.
-No small feat.
+Twenty-five years on earth is no small feat.

 1. There is nothing God asks that isn’t morally superior.

-2. Our grandest mission is to become love.
+2. Our mission is to become love.

 3. The words you speak become the house you live in.